Ingram-01/geostack-docs/docs/expressions.rst

 .. figure:: videos/add_expression.gif
   :width: 400
-  :alt: Expression Field
+  :alt: Add Expression

-  To write an expression click with the mouse on field.
+  To write an expression click with the mouse on the field and type what you need.

 Creating recipes
 ----------------